weimingtom/jamvm_linux/README.md

 # jamvm_linux
-[WIP] My JamVM and GNU Classpath xubuntu and raspberry pi build, not god just for fun
+[WIP] My JamVM and GNU Classpath xubuntu and raspberry pi build, not good, just for fun